deeplink to this page teaching

 The final chapter of your bachelor education is the BSc-thesis research project (BONZ).
 If you are interested in the evolution of compact binaries (that can become gravitational-wave sources), you can do your project with me.

-1. you have taken the course Stellar evolution, or a similar course at a different university;
+1. you have taken the course Stellar astrophysics, or a similar course at a different university;

 2. you are fluent with (data analysis in) Python;